lmacielvieira/empatic-front-test/front/README.md

 To serve the build in a server, just copy the generated content from the build folder to the http server service.
 You can also try the build locally using the package https://www.npmjs.com/package/http-server

+### Available routes
+/

+/user <- protected and allowed after login

+/login <- it can only be acessed if not logged

 ## Versioning